 Mission: Create stylish recycled sunglasses

 In 2012 the creators of Dick Moby went on a surfing trip that would change their life.
-The beach they went to was flooded with plastic so the went home and decided to do something about it.
+The beach they went to was flooded with plastic so they went home and decided to do something about it.
 The sunglass brand Dick Moby was the result, and today they make stylish and unique sustainable sunglasses that will make you “look good for your planet” as they put it.

 The eco-friendly brand creates sunglasses in a timeless design that is built to last made by recycled materials, so the impact on the environment will be as minimal as possible.
-At their website, you will find sustainable sunglasses that indeed are stylish and not only will make you look good but make you look good for your planet.
+On their website, you will find sustainable sunglasses that indeed are stylish and not only will make you look good but make you look good for your planet.

 Blue Planet Eyewear